 What is the problem?
-The range of cybercrime is growing increasingly
+Wide range of cybercrime

 IT networks and end users' terminals are vulnerable to a wide range of threats, not least related to malicious activities, which could undermine citizens' trust in electronic communications and in turn prevent a wider uptake of ICTs.
 Cybercrime is an increasingly growing trend, and the lack of collecting, reporting and/or sharing data and statistics on offences might widen the disruptive potential of those malicious activities.

 Why is EU action required?
-Fight consistently cybercrime throughout the EU
+Fight cybercrime throughout the EU

 Europol, in cooperation with the European Commission, was invited to integrate all relevant EU national platforms into a single "cybercrime alert platform".
 The European alert platform would function as a centre for collection and storage of information about Internet-related offences and for compilation of regular statistical reports on cybercrime.
-The European Cyber Crime Centre (action 31) acts also as a cybercrime alert platform.
+The European Cybercrime Platform is expected to be a major element of the European Cyber Crime Centre (action 31).

-The Commission launched a European Cybercrime Centre (EC3) in January 2013 to provide more efficient channels for Member States to share cybercrime-related information.
+- Launch a European Cybercrime Centre (EC3) to provide more efficient channels for Member States to share cybercrime-related information.